kaifengZheng/Multitasking_FEFF_calculator/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## About The Project
-This package can be used to run multiple FEFF calculations in parallel, decreasing the amount of calculation time when one wants to run huge FEFF calculations.
-For instance, one may be interested in particle-averaged spectra for different shape particles.
-If those particles are irregular, most likely, every atom is inequivalent.
-Therefore, we need to calculate thousands or hundred thousand spectra.
-Using either the sequential or mpi version of FEFF is impossible to run sequentially and finish the jobs in a reasonable time(3000 147-atom particles require 300 more days to finish it！Using this package will decrease the calculation time dramatically and will finish them within one week(use 3x96 core on cluster). <br>
+This package enables parallel execution of multiple FEFF calculations, significantly reducing the total computation time—especially when dealing with large-scale simulations.
+For example, when calculating particle-averaged spectra for nanoparticles of various shapes, many of which are irregular, nearly all atoms may be inequivalent.
+In such cases, tens or even hundreds of thousands of spectra may be required.
+Running these calculations sequentially or using the standard MPI version of FEFF would be impractical; for instance, computing spectra for 3,000 particles with 147 atoms each could take over 300 days.
+In contrast, using this package with a computing cluster (e.g., 3 nodes with 96 cores each) can reduce the runtime to under one week. <br>

 Why I design this package:
 * Decrease the calculation time ⏲️